linux-nvme/nvme-cli/doc/rst/fabrics.rst

 .. c:function:: char * nvmf_hostnqn_from_file ()

-   Reads the host nvm qualified name from the config default location in /usr/local/etc/nvme/
+   Reads the host nvm qualified name from the config default location

 **Parameters**

+**Description**

+Retrieve the qualified name from the config file located in $SYSCONFIDR/nvme.
+$SYSCONFDIR is usually /etc.

 **Return**